gschmutz/stream-processing-workshop/05b-iot-data-ingestion-mqtt-to-kafka/README.md

 rm kafka-connect-mqtt-2.1.3-2.5.0-all.tar.gz
 ```

-Now let's restart Kafka connect in order to pick up the new connector.
+Now let's restart Kafka connect in order to pick up the new connector (Make sure to navigate back to the docker folder first, either using `cd $DATAPLATFORM` or `cd ../..`)

 ```
 docker-compose restart kafka-connect-1 kafka-connect-2